Houston Child Support Attorneys

 - 35% for four children

-- At least 40 % for six or more children
+- 40% or more for six or more children

 - The ability of each parent to pay support